MiKonstantinov/CleaveScope/README.md

 ## 📥 Installation

 1. Download the latest release from the [Releases](https://github.com/MiKonstantinov/CleaveScope/releases) page
+2. Unzip the archive — it includes the executable **CleaveScope.exe**, runtime files, and the **user manual**
-2. Run the program CleaveScope.exe
+3. Run the program CleaveScope.exe

 > ☕ Requires Java 17 or later.